x-atlas-consortia/hs-ontology-api/dev/README.md

   - assayclasses/<assay-code>?application_context=HUBMAP

 ## JSON backing file and releasing to UBKG
 The [assayclasses.json file](https://github.com/x-atlas-consortia/hs-ontology-api/blob/dev-integrate/dev/assayclasses.json) file is read directly by this service to form the responses.
 This file can be changed directly in GitHub (in the dev-integrate branch only) to test changes to the associated rule chain/assay class information that normally is sourced from UBKG.
-To develop using this service and eventaully release to UBKG follow this proceedure:
+To develop using this service and eventually release to UBKG follow this procedure:
   - Update the [assayclasses.json file](https://github.com/x-atlas-consortia/hs-ontology-api/blob/dev-integrate/dev/assayclasses.json) directly by merging changes into the `dev-integrate` branch.
 Test locally or using the HuBMAP DEV infrastructure where this dev service has been put in place.
   - After successful tests on the DEV infrastructure make a PR to `main` with the changes in assayclasses.json.
 Add Alan Simmons as a reviewer on the PR.
   - The changes will be added to UBKG and released to the UBKG DEV instance.